 All students attending the College and not expressly exempted from the payment thereof, shall pay such tuition and other fees at such times and in such a manner as may be fixed by the Board of Trustees.
 The board expressly reserves the power at any time without prior notice to make such increases and changes in the amount, time and manner of payment as it may deem necessary and proper.

 No degree shall be conferred or certificate issued until all fees and other financial obligations to the College have been paid or satisfactorily arranged.

 188.8.131.52 Procedure for Election of Chair and Vice Chair of the Board

-The chair of the Trusteeship Committee will be responsible for initiating the process of annual election.
-If at the time of officer elections, the chair of the Trusteeship Committee is an officer of the board, then the chairman of the board shall nominate another member of the Trusteeship Committee to fulfill the board officer election responsibility.
-It is the responsibility of the chair of the Trusteeship Committee or the designated alternate to review with an incumbent his/her desire for re-election.
+The chair of the Governance Committee will be responsible for initiating the process of annual election.
+If at the time of officer elections, the chair of the Governance Committee is an officer of the board, then the chairman of the board shall nominate another member of the Governance Committee to fulfill the board officer election responsibility.
+It is the responsibility of the chair of the Governance Committee or the designated alternate to review with an incumbent his/her desire for re-election.